solarslurpi/GrowBuddies/docs/VPDbuddy.rst

 - vegetative state is 0.8 to 0.95
 - flower state is 0.96 to 1.15

+From Germination until ready for the vegetative state, I put the plants under a humidity dome.
+Once I take off the dome the plants are in a vegetative state.
+This is when VPDBuddy starts.

 If the ideal VPD values are maintained during vegetative and flowering state, VPDBuddy is doing it's job!

 Resources